farrukhdGB/StocksML/README.md

 It will save under the prediction folder - some images

+--**Don't rely on price prediction and direction if you don't know the basics of risk-management, stock volatility, and entry, sell patterns.
+Many people buy high and SL and call it wrong prediction instead of accepting their own mistakes.
+I created this to tell myself how to be patient to buy the dips in a bull run, while knowing the macro-economics are 50-50 past Fed Rates Cut.
+Also, many companies were trading at 200W averages so I felt that I need some entry points and directions to maintain 3-5% profits and buy the dips.

 # ChatGPT FEEDBACK ON PREDICTIONS
 When using the provided `predict_prices` function for price prediction, several potential drawbacks and limitations can affect the accuracy and reliability of the predictions.
 Here are the key cons to consider: